 - make sure your funding will last for the whole length of your plan

-- if your plan includes funding periods and funding component amounts, make sure your funding will last for the length of each funding period.
+- make sure your funding will last for the length of each funding period, if your plan includes funding periods and funding component amounts.

 We must also reassess your plan before the reassessment date in your plan.
 We’ll write to you around 3 months before your plan reassessment date to let you know it’s coming up.
 We’ll confirm the check-in details in the letter.
 After the reassessment we may decide to approve a new plan or vary your current plan, depending on your situation.
-The variation to your plan, or new plan, will be prepared with you.
+We’ll prepare the variation of your plan, or your new plan, with you.

-If we can’t complete the reassessment before your plan reassessment date, your current plan will continue beyond the reassessment date.
+If we can’t reassess your plan before your reassessment date, your current plan will continue beyond the reassessment date.
 We’ll write to you to let you know if this is going to happen.

-Sometimes a plan will say that in certain circumstances we must reassess the plan.
-For example, your plan might say it needs to be reassessed once you leave school.
+Sometimes a plan will say that in certain situations we must reassess the plan.
+For example, your plan might say we need to reassess it once you leave school.

 During your plan, we’ll check in to see how you’re going.
-We’ll talk with you about how the NDIS supports in your plan are meeting your needs.
+We’ll talk with you about how the NDIS supports in your plan are meeting your disability support needs.

 We’ll check in with you: